 What are the Fees:

-This means, Medicare and the private Health funds will only cover some of the total costs associated with surgery.It is important that patients ask about this Gap.
-Our staff will be able to help you with this.
+This means, medicare and the health funds will only cover some of the total costs associated with surgery.It is important that patients ask about this Gap.

 Do I Need Private Insurance?

 Private health insurance allows you to choose your own surgeon.
 It also allows yourself and your family to access the right health service at the right time without delays.
 You also have access to an extensive range of private hospitals.
 Most importantly your health will be in good hands.